 There are as many different types of car accidents as there are drivers on the road.
 No two accidents are exactly alike, and everything from the size of the vehicles involved to the speeds both were traveling at, the angle the accident occurred, and the location of the crash can determine the type of a given accident.

-When assessing a car accident, insurers and anyone involved in the claim creation process will look at the type of accident which occurred to figure out what both drivers were doing in the moments leading up to the crash, who was likely at fault, and what other factors may have played a role.
-What injuries both parties suffer from are also heavily influenced by the type of collision.
+When assessing an auto accident, insurers and anyone involved in the claim creation process will look at the type of accident which occurred to figure out what both drivers were doing in the moments leading up to the crash, who was likely at fault, and what other factors may have played a role.
+What injuries both parties suffer from are also heavily influenced by the type of car wreck.

 Here are some of the most common types of car accidents that occur in and around Chicago as well as some facts about each: